Is Your Property Portfolio Structured Correctly?

 Act now to protect your future interests and make sure you pass on your hard earned wealth intact to those you love.

-There’s no charge for our initial conversations and detailed high-level report that helps you to decide what to do next.
-Unlike the majority of other firms in the sector, 100% of our clients are property owners, and the Bailey Group (our chartered accountants) have been successfully working with landlords for more than five years.
+There’s no charge for our initial conversations and detailed high-level follow up that helps you to decide what to do next.
+Unlike the majority of other firms in the sector, 100% of our clients are property owners, and the Bailey Group (our chartered accountants) have been successfully working with landlords for more than eight years.
 Both HMRC and our insurers have reviewed our work and are happy that it conforms to all the relevant rules and, most importantly of all, that it doesn’t break any.

 Latest Tax Planning Advice